What Video File Format Is Best For You?

 Not every video format is created equal.
 Many factors play into making the right decisions as to which file format works best for you.
 Video file formats are more than an extension – they can contain complex data stored in codecs, containers, and more.
-Most common codec is H.264 (usually HD video) make sure to do your research to help choose which file format works best for your project, the production and the distribution of your video.
+Make sure to do your research to help choose which file format works best for your project, the production and the distribution of your video.

 .MP4 is one of the most widely used formats for video and is a production industry standard.
 These files act as “containers”, storing data rather than code and closely resemble the .MOV format. .MP4 compresses audio and video separately and can also be used for storing text, subtitles, and still images. .MP4 files are commonly used for file sharing online.